Alka Nath

-Alka Nath (born 24 November 1951) is a political and social worker and a former member of parliament elected from the Chhindwara constituency in the Indian state of Madhya Pradesh as an Indian National Congress candidate.
+Alka Nath (nee Paul; born 24 November 1951) is an Indian political and social worker and a former member of parliament elected from the Chhindwara constituency in the Indian state of Madhya Pradesh as an Indian National Congress candidate.

 Early life

 Alka was born on 24 November 1951 in Amritsar.
 She married Kamal Nath on 27 January 1973 and has two sons Nakul Nath and Bakul Nath.

 Education

 Alka completed her Bachelor of Arts from Sacred Heart College, Dalhousie (Himachal Pradesh).

 Career

 Alka was elected to the 11th Lok Sabha in 1996.